jertubiana/ScanNet/README.md

 ## References
 If you use this program, please cite:

-J. Tubiana, D. Schneidman-Duhovny and H. J. Wolfson.
-ScanNet An interpretable geometric deep learning model for structure-based protein binding site prediction Journal date link.
+Tubiana, J., Schneidman-Duhovny, D., & Wolfson, H. J. (2022).
+ScanNet: An interpretable geometric deep learning model for structure-based protein binding site prediction.  <a href=https://www.nature.com/articles/s41592-022-01490-7> Nature Methods </a>